NishantBarik/NishantBarik/README.md

 # 💫 About Me:
-- 👋 Hi, I’m @NishantBarik  <br>- 👀 I’m interested in data analysis, visualization, and uncovering insights from data.  <br>- 🌱 I’m proficient in Python, SQL, and data visualization tools like Power BI.  <br>- 💞️ I’m looking to collaborate on data-driven projects and open-source analytics tools.  <br>- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nishantbarik) | [Email](mailto:bariknishant10@gmail.com)  <br>- 😄 Pronouns: He/Him  <br>- ⚡ Fun fact: I love biking and exploring the outdoors when I’m not crunching data! 🚴‍♂️
+- 👋 Hi, I’m @NishantBarik✨ <br>- 👀 I’m interested in data analysis, visualization, and uncovering insights from data.  <br>- 🌱 I’m proficient in Python, SQL, and data visualization tools like Power BI.  <br>- 💞️ I’m looking to collaborate on data-driven projects and open-source analytics tools.  <br>- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nishantbarik) | [Email](mailto:bariknishant10@gmail.com)  <br>- 😄 Pronouns: He/Him  <br>- ⚡ Fun fact: I love biking and exploring the outdoors when I’m not crunching data! 🚴‍♂️

 ## 🌐 Socials: